About the part that art plays in a globalising society

 Bookshop Selection: Colonial Toxicity by Samia Henni

 Coinciding with the exhibition, Performing Colonial Toxicity, Framer Framed, If Can’t Dance I Don’t Want To Be Part of Your Revolution and edition fink proudly present a new publication by Samia Henni.
-Colonial Toxicity: Rehearsing French Radioactive Architecture and Landscape in the Sahara is available through the Framer Framed webshop.
+Colonial Toxicity: Rehearsing French Radioactive Architecture and Landscape in the Sahara.

 Colonial Toxicity: Rehearsing French Radioactive Architecture and Landscape in the Sahara